 Judges rarely award permanent alimony since a spouse should be in a position to take charge of their life.
 However, the court may decide that the spouse may be unable to take care of himself.
 It may be caused by old age, lack of qualifications, or illness.

 Just like everything else concerning divorce, the couple can decide on the amount and duration on their own.
-If you want the best outcome, you should have a lawyer to represent your interests.
+If you want the best outcome, you should have a divorce lawyer to represent your interests.
 He is in the best position to negotiate on your behalf and get you a decent package.

 Why Do You Need an Albany Divorce Attorney to Help with Your Divorce?